SanketMuthal/first-project-testimonials/README.md

-# first-project-testimonials.
+# FIRST PROJRCT- TESTMONIALS...
-# screenshot of my task and all other details are given in the "testimonials-grid-section-main"folder
+# Screenshot of my task and all other details are given in the "testimonials-grid-section-main"folder

 ## Welcome! 👋